Self-Growth with Upasana Yoga & Ashtanga Yoga's 8 Steps (112)

 1. Consciousness is akartā (not an agent of action), but illuminator of the agent of action (body-mind).

-• Just like light has no authority to make person look up and acknowledge the light.
+2. Just like light has no authority to make a person look up and acknowledge the light.

-• Any question requires knowledge.
-If knowledge is absent, how can you ever come to the answer.
-It’s like asking “What is Aloo Gobi?
-(Indian dish of potatoes and cauliflower).
+Any question requires knowledge.
+If knowledge is absent, how can you ever come to the answer?
+It's like asking “What is Aloo Gobi?”
+Without being told, you'll never know.
+(It's an Indian dish of potatoes and cauliflower).

-• In Verse 8, Krishna says, essence of UY – L2 is fixing mind on presence of Ishvara’s grand order.
+NEXT VERSE: Krishna says, essence of devotion is fixing mind on presence of Ishvara’s grand order.

 Bhagavad Gita, Chapter 12, Verse 8: